thindil/steamsky/bin/doc/MODDING.md

 To change which skill is used for healing wounded crew members, open file *game.dat* in *data* directory and edit line which starts with HealingSkill.
 Value after equal sign must be existing skill name.

+## Piloting skill name
+To change which skill is used for piloting ship, open file *game.dat* in *data* directory and edit line which starts with PilotingSkill.
+Value after equal sign must be existing skill name.

 ## Items